datarobot/datarobot-user-models/README.md

-# Datarobot external models
+# DataRobot User Models
 ## What is it?
-**The DataRobot user models** repository contains boilerplates, information, and tools on how to assemble, debug, test, and run your training and inference models on the DataRobot platform.
+**The DataRobot User Models** repository contains boilerplates, information, and tools on how to assemble, debug, test, and run your training and inference models on the DataRobot platform.

+### Terminology
+Described DataRobot functionality is known as `Custom Model`, so words `custom model` and `user model` may be interchangeably used.
+Also `custom model directory` and `code directory` mean the same entity.

 ## Content
 - [model templates](model_templates) - contains templates for building and deploying custom models in DataRobot.